6 Signs Of Uterine Prolapse

 But the fact is that when one pelvic organ prolapses, it increases the likelihood that others follow, because it denotes weakness in the group of muscles holding things together in the pelvic area.
 And if you have both a uterine and a bladder prolapse (called a cystocele), you're likely to experience problems with urination and a big up-tick in the incidence of urinary tract infections.

 3. A Pulling Sensation In The Pelvis

-This is fairly self-explanatory; the uterus is "falling" away from its normal place and creating pressure, which means you'll probably feel quite uncomfortable in the pelvic region.
-Sufferers — generally those dealing with higher-degree prolapses — report feelings like a weird weightiness in their pelvis or a sensation of "pulling."
+This is fairly self-explanatory; the uterus is "falling" away from its typical location and creating pressure, which means you'll probably feel quite uncomfortable in the pelvic region.
+People, especially those dealing with higher-degree prolapses, report feelings like a weird weightiness in their pelvis or a sensation of "pulling."
 This could appear without the ball-sitting sensation, but the two may be connected.
 Either way, it means that something isn't where it should be.

 4. Bowel Problems

 This one's associated with another pelvic organ prolapsing at the same time as the uterus.
 If you guessed bowel, ten points for you!
 Bowel prolapse into the vagina is called either rectocoele or enterocoele, depending on the type.
 It means that a portion of either the rectum or the bowel is protruding through the vaginal wall.
 Once again, we can blame weakened muscles and ligaments in the pelvic area for the trouble.
 Unsurprisingly, this may lead to some severe difficulties with bowel movements, whether it's constipation or the need to press on the vagina to actually get anything to move.